AventusDAO/avn-bridge/README.md

 `npx hardhat --network <network> upgrade --proxy <proxy contract address>`

 #### Force an upgrade (testnet only)
 If the upgrade command fails with: `Error: Deployment at address 0x... is not registered... use the forceImport function` it means your goerli manifest is incorrectly configured.
-Correcting this requires temporarily swapping out for the old contract to prepare the correct manifest, before re-attempting the upgrade.
-Do the following:
+Resolving this requires temporarily swapping out the contracts in order to prepare the correct manifest, before re-attempting the upgrade.
+Follow these steps:

 - Delete the `.openzeppelin/goerli.json` manifest, along with the entire `artifacts` and `cache` folders.
 - Visit the avn-bridge proxy contract address on Goerli etherscan to view the current contract.